Can you spot the difference between the aorta and the carotid just by looking at a diagram?

 | Left subclavian artery | Runs under the clavicle to the left arm. | Supplies left arm. |

 Visual cue: Imagine the arch as a traffic circle.
-The brachiocephalic trunk is the first exit on the right, then the left carotid and subclavian take their separate lanes Still holds up..
+The brachiocephalic trunk is the first exit on the right, then the left carotid and subclavian take their separate lanes That's the part that actually makes a difference..

 3. Cervical (Neck) Branches – The Carotids and Vertebrobasilar System